-On March 21, 2025, Mauricio Naranjo González, Chief Executive Officer, Alfredo Gershberg Figot, Chief Financial Officer, Patricio Bustamante Martínez, Internal Audit Director, and José Arturo Álvarez Jiménez, Accounting and Tax Director, authorized the issuance of the accompanying consolidated financial statements and the notes thereto.
+On March 20, 2025, Jorge Hierro Molina, Chief Executive Officer, Alfredo Gershberg Figot, Chief Financial Officer, Patricio Bustamante Martínez, Internal Audit Director, and José Arturo Álvarez Jiménez, Accounting and Tax Director, authorized the issuance of the accompanying financial statements and the notes thereto.

-In accordance with the General Business Corporation Law (LGSM, per Spanish acronym), the Financial Group's bylaws and the General Provisions applicable to Holding Companies of Financial Groups (Provisions), issued by the Commission, the shareholders and the Commission have the authority to modify the financial statements after their issuance.
+In accordance with the General Business Corporation Law (LGSM, per Spanish acronym), the Bank's by laws and the General Provisions applicable to Credit Institutions (Provisions) issued by the Commission, the shareholders and the Commission have the authority to modify the financial statements after their issuance.
 The accompanying 2024 financial statements will be submitted to the Stockholders for approval.